wur-bioinformatics/package_publishing_example/assignment.md

 Your documentation should now be published at `https://<username>.github.io/<repository>/`.

-## Assignment 4: Miscellaneous tips and tricks with github Pt.
-2
+## Assignment 4: Miscellaneous tips and tricks with github

 ### github action for CI/CD
 #### step 1